Axel-ex/Rust-Weather-Station/README.md

 ## Building and flashing

 1. Install the ESP32 Rust toolchain specified in `rust-toolchain.toml` and ensure you have `cargo-espflash` available.
-2. Connect the ESP32 over USB and place it into bootloader mode (usually by holding BOOT while pressing EN).
-3. Build and flash the firmware:
+2. Build and flash the firmware:

    ```bash
    cargo run
    ```

-   Replace the serial port path with the one that matches your workstation.

-After flashing, the station will connect to the configured Wi-Fi network, stream sensor values to the MQTT broker, and fall back to deep sleep between sampling intervals.